Rigivan Ganeshamoorthy

 Rigivan "Rigi" Ganeshamoorthy (Note: /it/; ரிஜீவன் கணேசமூர்த்தி, /ta/.)
-(Note: Ganeshamoorthy's hypocorism "Rigi" is also spelled "Riggi" reflecting the pronunciation in his native Romanesco dialect, where the consonant is always geminated (i.e. /it-IT-RM/).) (born 8 June 1999) is an Italian para-athlete, competing in F52 throwing events.
+(Note: Ganeshamoorthy's hypocorism "Rigi" is also spelled "Riggi" reflecting the pronunciation in his native Romanesco dialect, where the consonant is always geminated (i.e. /it-IT-RM/).) (born 8 June 1999) is an Italian Para athlete competing in F52 throwing events.
 He represented Italy at the 2024 Summer Paralympics, winning a gold medal and setting a new world record in the discus throw.

 Early and personal life

 Ganeshamoorthy was born in Rome to Sri Lankan Tamil parents, and grew up in the city's borough of Dragona, in the 10th municipality.
 He has an elder brother and a younger sister.
 In 2017, he was diagnosed with Guillain–Barré syndrome, which was aggravated by a cervical injury resulting from a fall in 2019.
 As a result, he became tetraplegic.
-Until then a sedentary person, after trying wheelchair basketball, fencing and water polo, he began practicing Paralympic athletics, specializing in throwing.
+Until then a sedentary person, after trying wheelchair basketball, fencing and water polo, he began practicing Para athletics, specializing in throwing.
 He was the Italian sabre champion in 2023.

 Ganeshamoorthy's sister Thujana works at a foundation for people with disabilities in Ostia.
-As of June 2025, he has been in a three-year relationship with Alice, a singer also from Dragona.
+As of June 2025, he had been in a three-year relationship with Alice, a singer also from Dragona.
 He was baptized a Roman Catholic in 2023.
 He is a supporter of soccer club A.S.
 Roma.